andresriancho/w3af-module/README.rst

 Dependencies
 ============

-It is important to note that this script does NOT install any pip or operating system packages required by w3af.
-You still need to go through the regular installation process to get a working w3af install.
+It is important to note that this script does install any pip dependencies required by w3af, but this process might fail if the operating system packages (such as the python development headers) are not installed.
+Please read `the official w3af documentation <http://docs.w3af.org/en/latest/install.html>`_ to learn more about the installation process.

 The w3af directory